-The applicant shall submit an application form and required exhibits.
-The application form must be signed by City staff.
+The applicant must submit an application form and required exhibits.
+The application form must be signed by city staff.
 The required exhibits are listed on the application form and further discussed as follows:

-- 1. Completed Application for Development Proposals signed by applicant and City staff. - 2.
-Project review fee: submit project review fee in accordance with the fee schedule. - 3.
-Project plans: submit one full size (paper), one 11 x 17-inch (paper) and an electronic (PDF), including at least: - a.
+- 1. Completed Application for Development Proposals signed by applicants and City staff. - 2.
+Project review fee: submit project review fee in accordance with the fee schedule.

+- 3. Project plans: submit one full size (paper), one 11 x 17-inch (paper) and an electronic (PDF), including at least: - a.
 A scale drawing of the site showing property lines and delineation of lands under ownership of the applicant. - b.
-Proposed and existing stormwater management facilities location, alignment, and elevation..

-- c.
-Existing and proposed site contour elevations related to NGVD 29 datum, NAVD 88 datum, or other datum used by municipality. - d.
+Proposed and existing stormwater management facilities location, alignment, and elevation. - c.
+Existing and proposed site contour elevations related to NGVD 29 datum, NAVD 88 datum, or other datum used by the city.
+(Note: NAVD 88 datum = NGVD 29 datum + 0.18 feet) - d.
 Construction plans and specifications of all proposed stormwater management facilities. - 4.
 Stormwater management plan and computations (if applicable): submit plan signed by a registered professional engineer, and meeting the minimum requirements described in these standards.
-A stormwater management plan shall include the following items: - a.
+A stormwater management plan must include the following items, as appropriate: - a.
 Delineation of the subwatersheds contributing runoff from offsite, and existing and proposed subwatersheds onsite. - b.
-Delineation of existing onsite wetlands, marshes, and/or floodplain areas. - c.
+Delineation of existing onsite lakes, streams, wetlands, and/or floodplain areas. - c.
 Existing and proposed post-development normal, 2-year, 10-year, and 100-year water levels for the site. - d.
 Stormwater runoff volume and rate analyses for existing and proposed conditions for 2-year, 10-year, and 100-year storm events. - e.
-All hydrologic, hydraulic, and other computations necessary to design the proposed stormwater management facilities. - 5.
-Erosion and sediment control plan (if applicable): submit plan meeting the requirements of these standards. - MIDS calculator files (in Excel), P8 model, WINSLAMM model, or other BCWMC approved equal (if applicable), demonstrating the project meets the water quality requirements of these standards. - 7.
-BMP checklist: Submit checklist provided as part of the application form demonstrating that, to the maximum extent practical, the plan has incorporated the structural and non-structural BMPs, as described in the referenced documents. - 8.
+All hydrologic, hydraulic, and other models and computations necessary to design the proposed stormwater management facilities. - f.
+Existing soil borings or other supporting soil characterization documentation. - g.
+Cut and fill calculations and supporting documentation including figure showing location of cut/fill, tables documenting cut/fill, and any other necessary information for work in the Bassett Creek 100-year floodplain. - 5.
+Erosion and sediment control plan (if applicable): submit plan meeting the requirements of these standards. - MIDS calculator files (in Excel), P8 model, WINSLAMM model, or other BCWMC approved equal (if applicable), demonstrating the project meets the water quality requirements of these standards.

+- 7. BMP checklist: Submit checklist provided as part of the application form demonstrating that, to the maximum extent practical, the plan has incorporated the structural and non-structural BMPs, as described in the referenced documents. - 8.
 Electronic copy of the final approved submittal. - 9.
 Other items required to support the proposed project.